PerlDancer/perldancer-book/README.md

     * Role-based access with Dancer2::Plugin::Auth::Extensible
     * Using third party authentication (Facebook/Twitter/OAuth, etc.)
   * Chapter X - Deploying the app, going to production
+  * Chapter X - Security, it matters!
+    * SQL injection
+    * Parameter checking
+    * XSS and CSRF
+    * What else???
   * Postface - PerlDancer A brief history of code
     * The genesis, how Dancer was born
     * The community behind the project, how to contribute